 This is a whole different lifestyle than the US.
 Everything is very laid back and low key here.
 Iwakuni is the most populated section which is approximately 115,000.

 The weather here reminds me of San Francisco.
 It stays pretty cool and with a good amount of rain each month.
 Typhoon season is from June-Nov.
 Typhoons cause for a lot of wind and rain and the base will usually shut down.
 Everything here is built to typhoon standards, so when a warning is issued, everyone goes home.

-Cloudy with light rain in the morning...then scattered thunderstorms in the afternoon.
-High 84F.
+Some sun in the morning with increasing clouds during the afternoon.
+High 81F.
 Winds ENE at 5 to 10 mph.
-Chance of rain 70%.

 Rain likely.
 High 78F.
 Winds ENE at 5 to 10 mph.
 Chance of rain 90%.
 Rainfall near a quarter of an inch.

 Partly cloudy in the morning.
 Increasing clouds with periods of showers later in the day.
 High 81F.
 Winds NNE at 10 to 15 mph.
 Chance of rain 40%.

 What is there to do in Iwakuni Japan?

 Ocean: The ocean in Iwakuni is truly spectacular.
 If you have a love for the water, this might just be the place for you.
 Iwakuni is a tropical environment and the water is the most beautiful shade of blue.
 It is a huge hotspot for snorkeling and scuba diving.
 You can get certified for scuba diving once you are here!

 Aquarium: The second largest aquarium in the world is housed in Okinawa, Japan.
 It is located on the northern end of the island.
 It has the world’s largest single tank which houses 3 large whale sharks along with hundreds of other fish.